 The Hinemaia seems to have a lot darker fish at the moment, particularly jacks who just want to hang around and harass the fresh hens as they come up.

-The Tongariro is fishing well for both the nymphers and wetliners, with lots of double-handers about in the lower and town pools.
+The Tongariro River is fly fishing well for both the nymphers and wetliners, with lots of double-handers about in the lower and town pools.
 The other morning in light rain there would have been eight or more fly fishing the Bridge Pool and you could see multiple hook-ups as the fish came through.

 This week has had freezing starts then hot sunny days.
 In these conditions many local anglers start nymphing with egg patterns then shift to small naturals as the sun rises.
 Mayfly and caddis imitations are worth trying, particularly around the midday- early afternoon time when there can be a burst of insect activity.